 Adding tofu to your diet may also help reduce your risk of certain cancers.

-A recent review suggests that women who eat a soy-rich diet may be 16% less likely to die following cancer diagnosis than those who eat very little soy (
+A 2019 review suggests that women who eat a soy-rich diet may be 16% less likely to die following cancer diagnosis than those who eat very little soy (

 Moreover, postmenopausal women — though not premenopausal women — who follow a soy-rich diet before and after a breast cancer diagnosis may be 28% less likely to experience cancer recurrence once their cancer is in remission (

 Another study reports that both pre- and postmenopausal women with soy-rich diets may have up to a 27% lower risk of cancer.
 However, only Asian women appeared to experience this benefit, whereas women from Western countries did not (